gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 And he claims that "computer designers... are not concerned with the semantic content" (1995, 399) of their work, a claim that as a software designer I can confidently assert is not true.

-Why would someone as brilliant as Chalmers dismiss the importance of something so essential as meaning to what we do when we think?
-Although I do not wish to speculate about any particular individual, I suggest that in general, this is because AI enthusiasts have a prior commitment to a metaphysical of view, namely, some sort of mechanical reductionism.
+Why would anyone dismiss the importance of something so essential as meaning to what we do when we think?
+Although I do not wish to speculate about any particular individual, I suggest that in general, this is because AI enthusiasts have a prior commitment to a metaphysical view, namely, some sort of "naturalistic" reductionism.
 Speaking of one of the pioneering proponents of such a view in mathematics, David Hilbert, Larson writes, "[Hilbert's] larger dream, thinly disguised, was really a worldview, a picture of the universe, as itself a mechanism.
 AI began taking shape as...  a philosophical position..."
 (2021, pp. 14-15).